 I have other questions.
 Where do I go for more information?

 - For CYS registration information, email USArmy.JBLM.IMCOM.List.DFMWR-CYS-Registration@mail.mil

-- While not currently required, a certificate of non-availability is normally available from Parent Central Services after selecting and registering at an authorized Child Care Aware of America location, by calling +1(253)966-2977.
+- A certificate of non-availability, if required, is available from Parent Central Services after selecting and registering at an authorized Child Care Aware of America location, by calling +1(253)966-2977.
 (Patrons are encouraged to go to the Child Care Aware of America website and find an alternative childcare provider.
-Statements of non-availability are not currently required; however, this may change.
 Patrons should contact CCAoA regarding subsidy information, as the availability varies by service.)

 - The three school liaison officers in the School Support Services office are monitoring all the school district decisions and are planning with the CYS teams to determine how we can best support virtual learning for children in our care.
 To reach the team, call +1(253)967-7195.

 - For information about your child's school, schedule or other specific information, please reach out to the district or school principal directly.